Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 *   A Handful of Dust, by Evelyn Waugh.
 Good Lord this is bleak.
 The kind of book which would definitely reward rereading; I feel like I got about a quarter of what was going on, there was so much subtext.
 Oddly a fun read, though!
 *   The Remains of the Day, by Kazuo Ishiguro.
 Short, sweet, and tragic.
 Simple throwaway lines become retrospectively rich in meaning as you read on.
 Spoiler in rot13: gur haeryvnoyr aneengbe tvirf guvf fgenatr frafr bs grafvba guebhtubhg.
 *   A Pocketful of Rye, by Agatha Christie.
 One of the Marples.
 Christie is generally excellent light reading, perhaps partly because her writing is all so familiar.
 This particular book I first read as an early teenager, but recently reread as part of a marathon in which we watched two adaptations and listened to a radio version; the exercise was actually quite interesting in seeing what the various adapters (and actors) chose to pull out.
 *   The Hornblower series, by CS Forester.
-I read some of these over and over as a child, and they bear rereading as an adult.
+I read some of these over and over as a child, and they bear rereading as an adult for some naval action from the point of view of a competent man in generally miserable circumstances.
 The later books become less interesting to me, though, as Hornblower is promoted and gets further from the action.
 *   Station Eleven, by Emily St. John Mandel.
 *   Sea of Tranquility, by Emily St. John Mandel.
 Short and enjoyable mystery book set across pretty large tracts of space and time.
 I agree with a GoodReads reviewer, though, that Cloud Atlas does a very similar thing but much better.
 *   Cloud Atlas, by David Mitchell.
 Beautiful book.
 Each story is gripping in its own way.
 Imaginative.